 Delivery of quality field data to forest planning tools

-Atlas Fieldman enables the forest manager to efficiently manage complex field measurement programmes to ensure that high-quality data is delivered for forest planning purposes.
+Atlas Fieldman enables the forest manager to efficiently manage complex field measurement programs to ensure that high-quality data is delivered for forest planning purposes.

-Contractors who are managing field measure programmes can use Atlas Fieldman to ensure that they provide high-quality data to their clients and their field crews are working efficiently.
+Contractors who are managing field measure programs can use Atlas Fieldman to ensure that they provide high-quality data to their clients and that their field crews are working efficiently.